WHERE 15-5 PH SITS · RELATIVE POSITION

 READY TO MACHINE 15-5 PH

 Full DFM review by a mechanical engineer.
 No automated bot rejection.
-FOB Ningbo or DDP to your door.
+FOB from your nearest port, or DDP to your door.